FrancoLiberali/stori_challenge/README.md

 Regarding bonus point 1:

 1. Since no use of the information to be persisted is specified, there is no limitation on the database technology to be used.
 It is decided to use postgreSQL only for ease of use.
+It is deployed on [Neon](https://neon.tech).

 ## Execution